-About NEOS Life TPD Critical Child Interim Definitions Common Income Important Interim benefits Accident Rollover Protection Cover Cover Illness Cover Support information Cover Cover Cover Cover
+About NEOS Protection Life Cover TPD Cover Critical Illness Cover Child Cover Common benefits Income Support Cover Important information Interim Accident Cover Interim Rollover Cover Definition Cover cover COVE Cover

 This Critical Illness Event will not apply, and no payment will be made, where a cure has become available or where you don't take any vaccine available prior to the Critical Illness Event.
 'Cure' means an Australian Government-approved treatment which renders the HIV inactive and non-infectious, or results in there being little or no impact on life expectancy.